zzxwill/odps/intl.en-US/User Guide/Security/User management.md

 **Note:**

 -   A user removed from a project immediately loses an authority to access resources of the project.
 -   Revoke all the roles of the user, before removing a user whom the roles are assigned.
-For more information about roles, see  [Role Management](reseller.en-US/User Guide/Security/Role management.md).
+For more information about roles, see [Role Management](reseller.en-US/User Guide/Security/Role management.md#).
--   After a user is removed, all [ACL Authorization](reseller.en-US/User Guide/Security/Authorization.md) data related to the user is retained.
+-   After a user is removed, all[ACL Authorization](reseller.en-US/User Guide/Security/Authorization.md#) data related to the user is retained.
 After a user is added to a project again, the ACL Authorization of this user is enabled again.
 -   MaxCompute does not support complete removal of a user and all permission data from a project.

 To remove corresponding users, Alice can run the following commands: